 We have written extensively on this topic and found some exclusive homemade punching bag hangers that you can use.

 You can use pillow fillings for your punching bag.
 But for most fitness enthusiasts, pillow fillings are too light on the hands.
 So, here are a few alternatives of Home-made punching bag fillings:

-Wood Dust for Homemade Boxing Slip Bag
+Wood Dust for Homemade Punching Bag

 Wood Dust are wood particles that generate when wood is cut.
 These are small fine particles and almost the same size as of sand particles.
 They are perfect for punching bags because they are small and hard.
 This means you can fill the punching bag with wood dust (sawdust) to make your punching bag stiff and taut.

 Sand is mostly used in punching bags because the particles are solid and don’t hurt the fingers while punching.
 Moreover, sand mimics closely the density of human skin.
 So, using sand for homemade punching bags is another great way to exercise punching.

 Rags and clothes are another way to fill a homemade punching bag.
 The rags and clothes are heavy and fill the punching bag completely.
 This means users won’t have to get wood dust or sand to fill the punching bags because rags are readily available.